 You will also want to be aware of whether the grass grows in a tidy clump or tends to spread.
 Another good place to begin making your ornamental grass selection is to first decide what purpose you want it to serve.

 - Is it going to be a specimen plant?
-The vast majority of ornamental grasses will make great specimen plants.
+The vast majority of ornamental grasses will make great specimen plants or focal point.
 The decision then comes down to what grass has the foliage or form that will complement the rest of your garden.
-You may want a variegated leaf or a chartreuse or blue tint.
+You may want a variegated leaf or one with a chartreuse or blue tint.

 - Is winter interest a priority?
 Many gardeners like to leave their grasses standing throughout the winter.
 Grasses with stiffer leaves, like Switch Grass and Indian Grass, last longer than grasses with softer leaves, like Miscanthus.

 - Are you looking for height?
 Some ornamental grasses spill over like fountains and some, like Indian Grass, stand straight and tall.
 Obviously, if you want an ornamental grass to give height to a garden, you are not going to select a dwarf variety or a low growing grass, such as Blue Fescue.

 Aside from personal preferences and design needs, there are 2 major features to take into consideration: cool season versus warm season and growth habit (clumping vs. running).

 Dividing grasses into cool and warm season varieties is different than classifying them by USDA Hardiness Zones.

 The zone ratings tell you if a grass will survive the winter in your area.
 When we talk about cool and warm season grasses, we’re referring to when they bloom.

 - Cool Season Ornamental Grasses: Cool season grasses start growing early in spring, usually as soon as the temperature starts staying above freezing.
 Some are even evergreen and require minimal grooming and cutting back as they start growing again, at the start of the season.
 Very often cool season grasses have their most vibrant color while they are actively growing in the spring.